Capillary/api-documentation/source/includes/_survey.md

-fieldValue* | Specify the value/answer chosen for the question entityType | Specify the entity type of the survey - checkBox/TextBox/SelectBox/TextArea/radiobutton entityId | Pass the id of the respective entity type responseChannel |Specify the response channel - Online/ Offline
+fieldValue* | Specify the value/answer chosen for the question entityType | Specify the entity type of the survey - checkBox/TextBox/SelectBox/TextArea/radiobutton entityId | Pass the id of the respective entity type responseChannel | Specify the response channel - online/ offline